Stock market today: Wall Street plunges as energy and Home Depot stocks weigh - ExBulletin

 Wall Street is also threatening to see the US government default on its debt for the first time.
 That could happen as early as June 1 unless Congress agrees to increase the credit limit set for nations’ borrowing.

 Leaders are due to meet in the afternoon to discuss the debt ceiling.
-The stakes are high, and economists say that not allowing the federal government to borrow more could cause enormous pain to both the economy and financial markets.
+The stakes are high, and economists say that not allowing the federal government to borrow more could cause huge difficulties for both the economy and financial markets.

 Most of Wall Street expects Washington to reach a deal because not to do so would be so traumatic.
 But Congress has a habit of waiting until the 11th hour on such issues, which alone could cause concern.